marhop/dotfiles/README.md

 ## Haskell development

-Start new projects in a virtual environment (Stackage snapshot lts-9.21 works well with Debian 9):
+Start new projects in a virtual environment:

-    $ stack new --resolver lts-9.21 my-project simple
+    $ stack new my-project simple
     $ cd my-project
     ...
     $ stack build